-Theme projects involve interdisciplinary teams of researchers and climate solution decision-makers (from the private and public sector) working together on thematic areas of high complexity and impact – from project outset, to results implementation.
-These projects generate not only new knowledge, but also build international leadership within British Columbia’s research community, which will help drive further innovation in critical thematic areas.
+Theme projects involve interdisciplinary teams of researchers and climate solution seekers (from the private and public sector) working together on thematic areas of high complexity and impact – from project outset, to results implementation.
+These projects generate new knowledge, build international leadership within British Columbia’s research community, and help drive further innovation in critical thematic areas.

 - Research Partners bring theoretical knowledge and experience, research skills and academic excellence to the project to help generate and transform novel ideas to produce new knowledge and social, technical and institutional innovations.

-- The PICS Partner is a convener, knowledge broker and active project partner that works to ensure that the project is innovative and impactful from project onset to completion.
-PICS provides financial, engagement and communication support aimed at bridge-building between engaged research and evidence-based practice through the proposal development stage,
+- The PICS Partner is a convenor and knowledge broker that works to help ensure that the project is innovative and impactful.
+PICS provides financial, engagement and communication support aimed at bridge-building between engaged research and evidence-based practice.

 - Each award is capped at $250,000 per year for a total allocation of up to $1-million over four years.

 - Projects must demonstrate original research with the potential to make a major contribution to effective adaptation to climate change and/or reduce greenhouse gas emissions in BC and beyond.

 - Interdisciplinary teams

 - A Theme Partnership comprises an interdisciplinary team of researchers and climate solution seekers supported by PICS, and led by a Principle Investigator.
 Solution Seekers must have a clear role in the design, development, and intended use of the project’s results.
 Projects can include national and international collaboration.
 At least half of project costs must be allocated to salaries of graduate students and post-doctoral fellows at one or more PICS universities.